mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/intro.md

-## Bounded Context: Common Terms and Conventions Used
+# Bounded Context

 In this section we take a deep dive into each of the identified Bounded Contexts indicating their purpose (description), Subdomains spanned, Use Cases that each Bounded Context addresses, and concluding remarks where they have been included.

+## Common Terms and Conventions Used

 | **Common Terms and Conventions (All Bounded Contexts and Use Cases**)||
 |    **Convention/Term**    |       **Description**       |